ConcordUSA/engineering-core-values/practices/verticalSlicing/readme.md

 - Create a simple webpage to display information on the basil plant
 - Expose a GET endpoint to get the current soil moisture of the basil plant
 - Create a plant class for basil that includes necessary plant information
-- Create a plant service that recieves information from a soil moisture sensor
+- Create a plant service that receives information from a soil moisture sensor

 Upon completion of the vertical slice, we will have the ability to monitor the basil plant and the user can water their basil plant when needed.
-This provides the user with the necessary functionality to take care of one plant while keeping the work load for this story managable.
+This provides the user with the necessary functionality to take care of one plant while keeping the work load for this story manageable.

 ### Horizontal Slices